Elizabeth Catlett: Artistry

 Catlett is recognized primarily for sculpting and print work.
 Her sculptures are known for being provocative, but her prints are more widely recognized, mostly because of her work with the Taller de Gráfica Popular.
 Although she never left printmaking, starting in the 1950s, she shifted primarily to sculpture.
 Her print work consisted mainly of woodcuts and linocuts, while her sculptures were composed of a variety of materials, such as clay, cedar, mahogany, eucalyptus, marble, limestone, onyx, bronze, and Mexican stone (cantera).
 She often recreated the same piece in several different media.
 Sculptures ranged in size and scope from small wood figures inches high to others several feet tall to monumental works for public squares and gardens.
 This latter category includes a 10.5-foot sculpture of Louis Armstrong in New Orleans and a 7.5-foot work depicting Sojourner Truth in Sacramento.

 Much of her work is realistic and highly stylized two- or three-dimensional figures, applying the Modernist principles (such as organic abstraction to create a simplified iconography to display human emotions) of Henry Moore, Constantin Brâncuși and Ossip Zadkine to popular and easily recognized imagery.
 Other major influences include African and pre-Hispanic Mexican art traditions.
-Her works do not explore individual personalities, not even those of historical figures; instead, they convey abstracted and generalized ideas and feelings.
+Her works do not explore individual personalities, not even those of historical figures; instead, they convey abstract and generalized ideas and feelings.
 Her imagery arises from a scrupulously honest dialogue with herself on her life and perceptions, and between herself and "the other", that is, contemporary society's beliefs and practices of racism, classism and sexism.
-Many young artists study her work as a model for themes relating to gender, race and class, but she is relatively unknown to the general public.
+Many young artists study her work as a model for themes relating to gender, race, and class, but she is relatively unknown to the general public.

-Her work revolved around themes such as social injustice, the human condition, historical figures, women and the relationship between mother and child.
-These themes were specifically related to the African-American experience in the 20th century with some influence from Mexican reality.
+Her work revolved around social injustice, the human condition, historical figures, women, and the relationship between mother and child.
+These themes were explicitly related to the African-American experience in the 20th century with some influence from Mexican reality.
 This focus began while she was at the University of Iowa, where she was encouraged to depict what she knew best.
 Her thesis was the sculpture Mother and Child (1939), which won first prize at the American Negro Exposition in Chicago in 1940.